-Feed your plants once every 2-3 weeks during the growing season with a water-soluble fertilizer for fruits and vegetables.
+Feed your plants once every 2-3 weeks during the growing season with a water-soluble fertilizer such as Cottage Farms' Carefree Bud-N-Flower Booster for Fruits and Vegetables (SKU #M11912).

 Tomatoes and peppers are tender annuals that cannot tolerate any frost or freezing temperatures.
 In the event of a late spring frost, protect young plants by covering them overnight with a sheet, frost blanket or an inverted bucket or box.
 Remove any material used to cover the plants the following morning.
 The plants should be discarded when they have finished fruiting at the end of the growing season.